ctford/songs/leave-your-mic-on.md

 For stupid reasons too
 I want to hear from you

+"On all these issues
+But particularly missile defense
+This can be solved
+But it's important for him
+To give me space"

 "Does anyone ever say
 You've done a fucking good job
 Because everyone else
 Has sat on their fucking arse
 And done nothing?"

+"That was a disaster
+Should never have put me with that woman
+Whose idea was that?
+She was just a sort of bigoted woman
+Who said she used to be Labour"

 Oh leave your mic on
 Leave your mic on, honey